vuejs/rfcs/active-rfcs/0021-router-link-scoped-slot.md

 # Adoption strategy

 - Document new slot behaviour based on examples
-- Deprecate `tag` and `event` with a message and link to documentation the remove in v4
+- Deprecate `tag` and `event` with a message in v3 and link to documentation, then remove in v4
 - In v3, if no `custom` prop is provided when using a scoped slot, warn the user to use the `custom` prop